Building Strong Families

 Faith@Home was created to help families become intentional about building a God-honoring home one step at a time.
 Whatever life stage you may find yourself in, the home is going to be the place where most people will spend the majority of their time.
 To that point, we believe that God designed the home to be the place where primary faith formation in children and adults takes place.

-But in the home, for better or worse, our authentic and true selves come out and God uses this rich environment to shape our faith formation.
+In the home, for better or worse, our authentic and true selves come out and God uses this rich environment to shape our faith formation.
 That is why, through Faith@Home, we want to equip and inspire you to build a life-long and thriving marriage, introduce your children to Christ and launch your teens as committed believers as you build a God-honoring home.
 Below are some resources to help you do just that!

 A SIMPLE PROCESS